Frequently Asked Questions.

 A RAP, or Residential Academic Program, is a living learning community for first-year students living in select residence halls at CU-Boulder.
 Students living in a RAP are able to take one to two classes per semester within their hall, in an intimate, seminar-style setting.
 Students are thus able to establish meaningful relationships with their instructors and classmates without leaving home!
 Additionally, RAPs build a strong sense of community among residents, through these small classes, a host of co-curricular activities, and faculty- and peer-driven academic support.
 Each RAP has a different focus – from Global Studies to Leadership to Health Professions.
 For more information on other RAPs at CU-Boulder, visit the Housing website.

 G-RAP also boasts Student Fellows – past program participants recruited to provide academic and social support to G-RAP students.
 Fellows collaborate with faculty to plan study sessions, show class films, and provide tutoring assistance.
-Lastly, G-RAP is a staunch advocate for study abroad, and the program offers first-year students the unique opportunity to participate on an annual, international service trip during Maymester.
+Lastly, G-RAP is a staunch advocate for study abroad, and the program offers first-year students the unique opportunity to participate on an annual, international trip during Spring Break to a different exotic locations.
 Scholarships are available to G-RAP students for this opportunity.

 The G-RAP fee is non-refundable.
 The only condition under which a student may be eligible for a refund is if he/she withdraws from the university before the drop/add period in the fall.
 Students requesting a full/partial refund for any other reason (illness, family death, etc.) must provide documentation to the G-RAP director.